 The maximum offset of the operating band unwanted emissions mask from the operating band edge is ΔfOBUE.
-The value of ΔfOBUE is defined in table 6.7.1-1 for BS type 1-O and BS type 2-O for the NR operating bands.
+The value of ΔfOBUE is defined in table 6.7.1-1 for BS type 1-O and BS type 2-O for the NR operating bands except for n103.